 Canon Immigrant: When the Gokaigers transform into the Go-ongers in #5, they use the wheel cuffs on their gloves and boots as weapons, something only their Power Rangers counterparts did.
 This was done as a Shout Out by the episode's director, Koichi Sakamoto, who works on both franchises (and is in fact one of the big wheels involved in Power Rangers).

-In a non-grimdark example, the Early-Bird Cameo got retconned into something actually happening in the storyline.
+In a non-grimdark example, the Gokaiger's Early-Bird Cameo in the Goseiger vs. Shinkenger movie got retconned into something that actually happened in the storyline.

 Cerebus Rollercoaster/Mood Whiplash: Since they do quite a large number of Tribute episodes, which try to maintain the feel of previous seasons, the tone of the season kinda jumps all over the place.
 Look at the absolutely hilarious episode 14 (a Carranger tribute), followed by the unmorphed beatdown of the Gokaigers at the end of episode 15, which was almost uncomfortable to watch.